 - Systems Analysis and Testing

-This is a full time programme that runs during semester 2 of the academic year.
+This is a full time course that runs during semester 2 of the academic year.
 Classes will be held on Monday to Friday between February and May with exams in May.
-Those who successfully complete the programme will be eligible to start the MSc in Computer Science the following September.
+Those who successfully complete the course will be eligible to start the MSc in Computer Science the following September.